This carrot sheet cake is perfect for feeding a crowd! It is so easy to make, perfectly spiced, and utra-moist. The frosting is to-die for!

 Instructions

-• In a large mixing bowl combine the eggs, oil, applesauce, water and vanilla.
-Whisk in the sugar to combine until evenly mixed.
+• In a large mixing bowl combine the sugar, eggs, oil, applesauce, water and vanilla.
+Whisk until well-combined.

-• For the frosting, mix the cream cheese, vanilla and butter with an electric mixer until light and creamy.
-Gradually beat in the powdered sugar until smooth.
-In a separate bowl, beat the heavy whipping cream until stiff peaks form.
-Fold the whipped cream into the frosting and whip to combine (don’t overmix or the frosting will become too stiff).
-The frosting should be smooth and creamy.
+• In a separate bowl, beat the heavy whipping cream until stiff peaks form.
+Fold the whipped cream into the frosting and mix gently until evenly combined and the frosting is smooth and creamy.

 Notes

-Halving the Recipe: this recipe works great halved and baked in a greased 9X13-inch pan.
-It bakes in about 20-22 minutes in my oven when halved.
+Halving the Recipe: this recipe works great halved and baked in a greased 9X13-inch pan for 20-22 minutes.

 Serving: 1 Serving, Calories: 417kcal, Carbohydrates: 62g, Protein: 4g, Fat: 18g, Saturated Fat: 7g, Cholesterol: 61mg, Sodium: 420mg, Fiber: 2g, Sugar: 46g